Vyral/base-template/_drafts/dont-miss-out-on-a-great-chance-to-sell-this-holiday-season.md

 {% include youtube.html %}

-Today I’ll be discussing the three most compelling reasons for you to consider listing or selling your property during the holiday season.
+<center>Today I’ll be discussing the three most compelling reasons for you to consider listing or selling your property during the holiday season.</center>

 With Thanksgiving, Christmas, and New Year’s on the horizon, wondering about the holiday market is a fairly common occurrence for homeowners.
 Here are the top three reasons why I would definitely recommend that curious sellers take advantage of the market right now: